 Planning travel in advance is a simple (but often overlooked) strategy for making savings for your next business trip, just as it is for your vacation.
 Research conducted by Corporate Traveller has indicated business travellers can pay up to 164%^ more than the average ticket price for airfares purchased one day out from travel.
-Whether your business uses an open sky policy, best fare of day from preferred airlines, or has a corporate negotiated contract in place with a specific carrier, advance purchase is a versatile solution that can be used in conjunction with other policies to increase savings.
+Whether your business uses an open sky policy, the best fare of the day from preferred airlines, or has a corporate negotiated contract in place with a specific carrier, advance purchase is a versatile solution that can be used in conjunction with other policies to increase savings.

 BEWARE THE LAST MINUTE FARE

 Corporate Traveller’s research compared ticket prices based on the length of advance purchase to six key global destinations (Dallas, LAX, Hong Kong, London, Sydney and either of Toronto or Vancouver) out of both Toronto and Vancouver.

 Regardless of the cabin, passengers who booked within a week of departure were typically subject to significantly higher airfares across all destinations, most especially for the international destinations and for tickets purchased within a day or so of departure.

 - Passengers travelling in economy purchasing tickets at least 21 days out typically save up to 48% compared to the average fare paid.
 Even those travelling in business class can also see savings of over 40%.